-In accordance with School Board Policy 6607, students are entitled to a refund based on the conditions outlined in the policy below.
-Students who appear at the school in person and voluntarily withdraw within five (5) school days of the beginning of a term shall be entitled to a full refund of tuition, student activity fee, fee-supported cost recovery, and lab/supply fees.
-Registration fees and Health Science Education fees are non-refundable.
+2. Students who appear at the school in person and voluntarily withdraw within five (5) schools days of the beginning of a term shall be entitled to a full refund of tuition, student activity fee, fee-supported cost recovery, and lab/supply fees.
+Registration fees and Health Science Education fees are nonrefundable.
 Five (5) school days shall not apply to courses less than three (3) weeks or ninety (90) hours in duration.
 In such cases, the request for withdrawal must be made prior to the course meeting more than one-third (1/3) of its assigned hours.
 Retention of fees collected in advance for a student who does not enter class shall not exceed \$100.
 Refunds will be made within forty-five (45) days of the date on which the student voluntarily withdraws.